fstnetwork/module-api/API_Reference/Airdrop/cancelAirdropMission.md

 # Cancel Airdrop

 ## GraphQL API
-You are able to claim the budget remaining, get the asset you sold, and close the airdrop via this API.
+You are able to cancel the airdrop and return the budget you put in to the airdrop mission via this API.

 - Query String
   ```